Newcastle upon Tyne: Retail

-Old Eldon Square, the Eldon Square Shopping Centre is built around it and takes its name from it.

 In 2010, Newcastle was positioned ninth in the retail centre expenditure league of the UK.
 There are several major shopping areas in Newcastle City Centre.
 The largest of these is the Eldon Square Shopping Centre, one of the largest city centre shopping complexes in the UK.
 It has one of the largest John Lewis & Partners stores in the UK.
 This John Lewis branch was formerly known as Bainbridge, established in 1838, often cited as the world's first department store.
 Emerson Bainbridge (1817–1892), a pioneer and the founder of Bainbridge, sold goods via department, a new arrangement of trade for that time.
 The Bainbridge official ledgers reported revenue by department, giving birth to the name department store.
 Eldon Square is currently undergoing a full redevelopment.
 A new bus station, replacing the old underground bus station, was officially opened in March 2007.
 The wing of the centre, including the undercover Green Market, near Grainger Street was demolished in 2007 so that the area could be redeveloped.
 This was completed in February 2010 with the opening of a Debenhams department store as well as other major stores including Apple, Hollister and Guess.

 The main shopping street in the city is Northumberland Street.
 In a 2004 report, it was ranked as the most expensive shopping street in the UK for rent, outside London.
 It is home to two major department stores including the first and largest Fenwick department store, which houses some of the most luxurious designer labels, and one of the largest Marks and Spencer stores outside London.
 Both stores have entrances into Eldon Square Shopping Centre.

 Other shopping destinations in Newcastle include Grainger Street and the area around Grey's Monument, the relatively modern Eldon Garden and Monument Mall complexes, Central Arcade and the traditional Grainger Market.
 On Blackett Street can be found the silversmith Reid & Sons which was established in the city in 1788.
 Outside the city centre, the largest suburban shopping areas are Gosforth and Byker.
-The largest Tesco store in the United Kingdom is located in Kingston Park on the edge of Newcastle.
+From 2007, inside Kingston Park, on the edge of Newcastle, the Tesco store was the largest Tesco hypermarket in the UK — for a period of time.

 Close to Newcastle, the largest indoor shopping centre in Europe, the MetroCentre, is located in Gateshead.